ryanennns/LCBOstats/README.md

 ## Hitting the API

-The root URL for accessing the LCBOstats database is `http://lcbostats.com/api/alcohol`.
+The root URL for accessing the LCBOstats alcohol database is `http://lcbostats.com/api/alcohol`.
-You can make a `GET` request with the following parameters:

 ### Fetching by ID